-Although Hitler turned his attentions to attacking the Soviet Union after failing in his attempts to break Britain, the Germans were in an extremely strong position in the summer of 1941 and carried a sense of invincibility.
+Although Hitler turned his attentions to attacking the Soviet Union after failing in his attempts to break Britain, the Germans were in a strong position at the beginning of Operation Barbarossa and carried a sense of invincibility.

 They had secured the Balkan states and Greece, from where the British were forced to withdraw, with little effort over the course of April.
 Crete was taken, despite a greater level of Allied and local resilience, over the following month.